-This drive is attached to Local Bus connector 2 on the system board through the media console interface card.
-It is set as the master device for Local Bus connector 2.
+This drive is attached to Local Bus connector 2 on the system board and set as the master device.
 This is the CD-ROM drive that comes preinstalled with your computer.

 Hard Disk Drive 4

 If this drive is installed, it is attached to Local Bus connector 2 on the system board and set as the slave device.